Pre-Calabi--Yau algebras and homotopy double Poisson gebras: Double Poisson gebras up to homotopy

 \begin{lemma} The unital extension of the properad $\DPois^!$ is given by a distributive law, so it is canonically isomorphic to

 where $\rmS=\End_{\susp \field}$ is the suspension operad, cf. \cite[Section~7.2.2]{LV12}. \end{lemma}

 \begin{proof} This is a direct consequence of \cref{prop:decompo_duale_DPois}. \end{proof}

-By \cref{prop:PropDualPartCoprop}, the arity-wise linear dual $\mathrm{c}\DPois^\antish \coloneqq \left(\mathrm{u}\DPois^!\right)^*$ of this properad forms a partial coproperad.
+This result and \cref{prop:InfDecDPoisAC} show that the unital extension properad $\mathrm{u}\DPois^!$ is a ``dioperad", that is its composition products along graphs of positive genera vanish.
+By \cref{prop:PropDualPartCoprop}, the arity-wise linear dual $\mathrm{c}\DPois^\antish \coloneq \left(\mathrm{u}\DPois^!\right)^*$ of this properad forms an infinitesimal coproperad.
 (It does not form a coproperad neither a comonadic coproperad due to the infinite series that appear in the iterations of the infinitesimal decomposition maps; it carries a counit which fails to be coaugmented.) \cref{Lem:uDPois!} implies that its underlying $\Sy$-bimodule is isomorphic to

 \begin{definition}[Homotopy curved double Poisson gebra] A \emph{homotopy curved double Poisson gebra} structure of a graded vector space $A$ is a Maurer--Cartan element in the convolution algebra

 \end{definition}